Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Cuis-004.png)

-This introduces a different shortcut: '::'.
-The double-colon acts like ';' except that it uses the result of the previous message send as the target of the new message send.
-This chortcut is called a "chain".
+This introduces a different shortcut: "::".
+The double-colon acts like ";" except that it uses the result of the previous message send as the target of the new message send.
+This shortcut is called a "chain".

 If we had typed
 ````Smalltalk